blackchip-org/scan/README.md

 Sometimes it is convenient to perform some light preprocessing of the token value before passing it off to the parser.
-A good example of this is allowing digit separators in an integer value such as 1,000.
+A good example of this is allowing digit separators in an integer value such as "1,000".
 The parser is most likely going to pass this responsibility over to `strconv.ParseInt()` and the comma gets in the way.
 Another use case is to convert runes to another rune.
-For example, converting all whitespace runes to a space value or changing newlines to semicolons.
+For example, converting all whitespace runes to a single space value or changing newlines to semicolons.
 The following can be used for these cases:

 #### s.Skip()

-Adds the current character to the token's literal but not to the token's value.
-The scanner then advances to the next character.
+Adds the current rune to the token's literal but not to the token's value.
+The scanner then advances to the next rune.

 #### s.Value

 This is a string builder containing the token value seen so far.
-If newlines need to be converted to semicolons, this can be done like in the following:
+If newlines need to be converted to semicolons, this can be done in the following way:

 ```go
     if s.This == '\n' {